ndrewtl/airspace-jekyll/_posts/2017-11-23-tutorials.md

 ## Analysing leaf-level understorey photosynthesis within sunflecks
 #### Dries Landuyt

-__In this tutorial, we will learn to work with pipes `%>%` and other `dplyr` functions, as well as different plotting techniques using the `ggplot2` package.
+__In this tutorial, we will learn to work with pipes `%>%` and other `dplyr` functions, as well as different plotting techniques using the `ggplot2` package, such as having two y axises and printing axis labels with characters like μ.
 We will apply our data maninpulation and data visualisation skills to explore the importance of sunflecks for carbon assimilation in an understorey herb based on a LICOR dataset (leaf-level gas exchange measurements) with a temporal resolution of 5 seconds, gathered on a sunny day in June 2017.__

 *Coming soon*